aaguseva/aaguseva.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://lerma.obspm.fr/spip.php?rubrique2&lang=en'>LERMA, l'Observatoire de Paris</a>, 77 Av.
+Denfert-Rochereau, Paris, France

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a postdoctoral research fellow at the Paris Observatory, working in field of astrophysical fluid dynamics at the intersection of fluid dynamics, mathematics, dynamical systems theory, and data-driven analysis.

+I completed my PhD  in 2018 at the Center of Applied Space Technology and Microgravity (ZARM, Bremen).
+It was devoted to understanding of angular momentum transport and dynamo action in accretion disks.

+In 2018-2020 I was working on the properties of fundamental turbulence in wall-bounded flow, in particular, forcing at small scales at Universidad Politécnica de Madrid (UPM).

+Upon that, I was a Marie-Curie Research Fellow at the University of Leeds, UK.